jaimehsu/jaimehsu.github.io/index.md

 categories: media
 ---

+Hi, I'm Jaime Hsu.
 I am a doctoral candidate in the [Sociology Department](https://liberalarts.utexas.edu/sociology/gradstudents/fh5495) at the University of Texas at Austin, affiliated with the [Population Research Center](https://liberalarts.utexas.edu/prc/gradstudents/fh5495), [Center for Aging and Population Sciences](https://liberalarts.utexas.edu/caps/people/), and the [Urban Ethnography Lab](https://sites.utexas.edu/ethnolab/people/fellows/).

+I am on the 2025-2026 academic job market and would be happy to meet at ASA or virtually.
+---

 My works focus on gender and family processes that shape economic and health inequalities across the life course, with a focus on gender and sexual minority (LGBTQI+) populations.
 My dissertation project examines their experiences at the intersection of work, family, and well-being.